 Neuropsychologists do not do brain scans to see if there is brain damage.
 This type of scanning, using a CT scan or MRI, is always done by a neuroradiologist, a medical doctor who is trained to understand the scans.
 A neuropsychologist can relate findings on one of these scans to the results of cognitive testing.

-What are typical types of referrals seen through this service?
+What are the typical types of referrals seen through this service?

 - A comprehensive assessment of current cognitive and psychological functioning.